-The program includes housing from the afternoon of Friday, May 20 through the morning of Sunday, June 26.
-It may be possible to stay in the dorm beyond June 26 for an additional daily fee.
+The program includes housing from the afternoon of Friday, May 19 through the morning of Thursday, June 22.

 There will be a locked, safe area in the international office, where excess luggage can be stored if you want to leave it in Troyes while you travel at the end of the program.
 There is no charge for this service but be aware that access will not be possible outside normal office hours so take that into consideration when planning to retrieve luggage.